 Can My AV Receiver Handle A 4-Ohms Load?

 Well, many modern receivers claim on paper that they can handle 4 ohms.
 However, they most likely only do so by limiting the voltage when the 4-ohm selector switch is engaged.
 Otherwise, they would quickly turn into a smoking kiln!

-Besides, there are several claims that some receivers can provide high current to comfortably drive 4-ohm loads.
-The claim is however not verified by many manufactures.
+Besides, there are several claims that some receivers can provide high currents to comfortably drive 4-ohm loads.
+The claim is however not verified by many manufacturers.
 To make more sense, if you feel you have an exotic speaker that will be exceptionally hard to drive, acquire an amp that is more stringent than the average AV receiver.

 If going green makes more sense to you, you may need to answer this question alongside those of desired performance levels, available space for components, and budget.